Hearing aid loop

 - Any review and update of policies, procedures and guidelines.

-For details click here: Infection Control Statement
+For details click here: Infection control statement 2019.pdf

 There is a new Central NHS Computer System called the Summary Care Record (SCR).
 It is an electronic record which contains information about the medicines you take, allergies you suffer from and any bad reactions to medicines you have had.

 Rehousing on medical grounds form: